 Care Quality Commission (CQC)

-The new assessment framework applies to providers, local authorities and integrated care systems.
+The assessment framework applies to providers, local authorities and integrated care systems.
 Our 5 key questions and ratings (outstanding, good, requires improvement and inadequate) are still central to their approach.

 CQC scoring process